-With the Windows 7 Release Candidate expiration date is just a few days away, many of Windows 7 RC users are asking a way to downgrade to Windows XP/Vista.
+After upgrading from Windows XP to Windows 7, many of Windows 7 users are asking if there is a way out there to downgrade to Windows XP/Vista.
 In this guide, we will show you how to downgrade from Windows 7 to XP.

 And if you want to downgrade to Vista from Windows 7, please refer our how to downgrade from Windows 7 to Vista article.

 1. Open your Windows 7 drive (usually C drive) and make sure that you haven’t deleted the Windows.old folder, which was created by Windows while installing Windows 7 on XP drive.
 Note that without the help of Windows.old folder you won’t be able to downgrade from Windows 7.

 2. Now check the size of Windows.old folder by right-clicking and then selecting properties.
 Make sure that Windows.old folder size is less than two times the amount of free space available on Windows 7 drive (C drive).
 If the Windows.old folder size is two times as large as the Windows 7 drive free space, disable system restore feature and also disk cleanup to get some free space.